Darren Stevens: Career

 In the shortened 2020 season, Stevens was the third leading wicket taker in the 2020 Bob Willis Trophy, taking 29 wickets at a bowling average of under 16 runs per wicket.
 His contract was subsequently renewed for the 2021 season, and he was named as one of the Wisden Cricketers of the Year in the 2021 edition of the almanack, at the age of 44 becoming the fourth oldest player to be named.
 Lawrence Booth, the editor of Wisden was quoted as saying he was "one of the domestic game's most unsung heroes".
 He began the 2021 season by scoring a century in Kent's opening championship game against Northants, becoming the oldest player to score a County Championship century since 1986.
 Later in the season came a record-breaking contribution of 160 out of a stand of 166 for the ninth wicket in a match against Glamorgan, the highest proportion of any stand over 100 in first-class cricket; coming in with Kent 80/5 he managed the strike from 128/8 until he was out for 190 with the score on 294.

-At the 2021 T20 finals day, his 47 not out from 28 balls proved decisive in the semi-final victory against Sussex, and though his contributions in the final were less spectacular, he was part of the victorious Kent side 14 years after hitting the winning runs in the 2007 final.
+At the 2021 T20 finals day, his 47 not out from 28 balls proved decisive in the semi-final victory against Sussex, and though his contributions in the final were less spectacular, he was part of the victorious Kent team 14 years after hitting the winning runs in the 2007 final.
 Stevens' last game for Kent was in the One-Day Cup final where his team beat Lancashire by 21 runs at Trent Bridge with Stevens scoring 33 from 31 balls.
 Kent presented Stevens with a framed team shirt with his shirt number 3 which they retired to mark his long career with the club.

 His best bowling figures are 8 for 75, against Leicestershire in 2017.
 He won Kent's Player of the Year award in 2005, 2010, 2013, 2019, 2020 and 2021.